Skip to content

 Result

-Total number of reviews for evaluation: 707,964,360.
-Same-day reviews are excluded except in FSRS-5, i.e., each algorithm uses only one review per day (the first, chronologically).
-Some reviews are filtered out, for example, the revlog entries created on changing the due date manually or reviewing the cards in a filtered deck with "Reschedule cards based on my answers in this deck" disabled.
+Total number of reviews for evaluation: 349,923,850.
+Same-day reviews are excluded except when optimizing FSRS-5 and algorithms that have "-short" at the end of their names.
+Each algorithm uses only one review per day (the first, chronologically).
+Some reviews are filtered out, for example, the revlog entries created by changing the due date manually or reviewing cards in a filtered deck with "Reschedule cards based on my answers in this deck" disabled.
 Finally, an outlier filter is applied.
-These are the reasons why the number of reviews used for evaluation is significantly lower than the figure of 1.7 billion mentioned earlier.
+These are the reasons why the number of reviews used for evaluation is significantly lower than the figure of 727 million mentioned earlier.

 Weighted by the number of reviews